ValdemarOrn/IRWorkshop/Guide/Readme.md

 * Amplify - Applies gain increase only, resulting in added peaks in the response.

 Original Response.

 ![](GainRand1.png)

 Randomization added between 480 - 3.6Khz, Smoothing = 9 Samples, Amount = 20dB, Mode = Reduce.

 ![](GainRand2.png)

 #### Frequency Skew

 **Skew Amount** - Expands or contracts the gain response, in the frequency domain.
 This moves all resonant frequencies up or down, to simulate a smaller or large speaker cabinet.
+Note: Try adjust the Min and Max Frequency for increased control over the effect.

+**Pin to High** - When checked, will contract or expand *towards* the high frequency of the spectrum stage, rather than the low frequency.

 #### Phase Bands

 This effect applies changes the phase response of the signal.
 It splits the signal into a number of bands, and then applies a random delay to each band.
-In a mono signal, the effect is subtle, but when applying different amounts of shift to two impulses, pannel left and right, it will create a stereo enhancing effect which can be very pleasant.
-The same principle is used in the Stereo Space effect (see Mixing Panel).
+In a mono signal, the effect is subtle, but when applying different amounts of shift to two impulses, panned left and right, it will create a stereo enhancing effect which can be very pleasant.
+The same principle is used in the Stereo Space effect (see Post Processing section).

 **No. Bands** - Sets how many bands the signal gets split into.